bianjieai/spartan-cosmos/docs/features/nft.md

 # NFT

-## Introduction
+## Overview

-`NFT` provides the ability to digitize assets.
+The NFT module provides the ability to digitize assets.
 Through this module, each off-chain asset will be modeled as a unique on-chain nft.

+_For NFT commands, refer to [NFT CLI client](../cli-client/nft.md)_

+## Concepts

 nft on the chain are identified by `ID`.
 With the help of the secure and non-tamperable features of the blockchain, the ownership of nft will be clarified.
 The transaction process of nft among members will also be publicly recorded to facilitate traceability and dispute settlement.